-The Company's Board of Directors and management strongly support the principles of good corporate governance to create long-term value for shareholders and maintaining the Company's strong reputation for integrity.
-This is particularly important given the highly regulated nature of the industry within which the Company operates and is essential for securing new gaming licences and protection of current licences.
+The Board of Directors (Board) of Ainsworth Game Technology Limited (Ainsworth or Company) is committed to strongly support the achievement of high standards of effective corporate governance to create long-term value for shareholders and maintaining the Company's strong reputation for integrity, accountability and transparency.
+This is particularly relevant given the highly regulated nature of the industry within which the Company operates and is essential for securing new gaming licences and protection of current licences held.

 Set out below are the Company's corporate governance principles and practices in line with the ASX Corporate Governance Council ("Council") release of "Corporate Governance Principles and Recommendations 4th edition".
-Statements to this corporate governance section have been referenced to the applicable Australian Securities Exchange (ASX) Recommendations and compliance is indicated by $\square$ .
+Statements to this corporate governance section have been referenced to the applicable Australian Securities Exchange (ASX) Recommendations and compliance is indicated by \square .

-This statement is current as at 30 April 2024 and has been approved by the Board of Directors.
+This statement has been approved by the Board and is dated 28 April 2025.